 Square Numbers and Symmetry

 A square number is a number multiplied by itself: 1×1, 2×2, 3×3, 4×4, and so on.
-Point out the factors 1×1 with your finger and drag each finger down and across to meet at the product.
+Point out the factors starting at 1×1 with your finger and drag each finger down and across to meet at the product.
 Repeat this process for each of the square numbers until the entire diagonal line is filled in.

 This diagonal line also acts as a line of symmetry.
 Point out to your child that each fact has a mirrored fact.
 For example, 6×5 is a reflection of 5×6.
 Understanding this concept helps a child see that there are half as many multiplication facts on the chart as he or she thinks there are.

-Math Tip: Fill in some of the numbers on the chart, and have the child fill in the missing numbers.
+Math Tip: Fill in some of the numbers on the chart and have the child fill in the missing numbers.
 This is another way to make the chart seem less overwhelming.

 Equivalent Fractions

-As you can see, we highlighted rows 3 and 4.
+We highlighted rows 3 and 4.
 If you put a fraction bar under the 3, it is now the fraction ¾.
 Next, draw a fraction bar under each of the numbers in row 3 and read them as fractions: 6/8, 9/12, 12/16, 15/20, 18/24.
 Each of these fractions is equal to ¾.

 This works for any two rows on the chart!
 For example, try finding the equivalent fractions to 5/6.
 It also works for rows that are nonsequential.
 Try finding the equivalent fractions to 2/5. *See answers below.

 Math Tip: A multiplication chart is also helpful for reducing fractions—just follow the numerator and denominator all the way to the left to simplify.
-For example 4/6 reduces to 2/3.
+For example, 4/6 reduces to 2/3.

 Answers: